dendronhq/dendron-site/vault/dendron.topic.pod.v2.quickstart.md

     "args": {"podId": "my-pod-id"}
 }
 ```
-You can also provide export scope as an argument to the command.
-It has higher precedence to the `exportScope` saved in the configuration file.
+You can also provide export scope as an argument to the command. __If provided, this will override__ the `exportScope` saved in the configuration file.
+This way, you can configure different keybindings to run the same pod configuration but with different export scopes

 ```json
 {